Retrial Motion Hearings 2014-15

 * * *

 On Wednesday, August 27th, Judge Ball suspended the hearings until November 17, 18, and 19 to allow attorney Scapicchio time to vet the Boston Police Anti-Corruption Unit’s (ACU) investigative files on Detectives Acerra, Robinson, Brazil, and Mulligan.
-The attorney had received the files – 500-plus pages -- from prosecutors only the previous day (Aug.
-26), after Judge Ball ordered them released.
+The attorney received the files – 500-plus pages -- from prosecutors the previous day (Aug.
+26), only after Judge Ball ordered their release.

 These files had remained under wraps for two decades.
 Ellis’s trial attorney, Norman Zalkind, first sought the ACU files on Acerra and Robinson in 1994 after learning that Walter Robinson gave false testimony and presented doctored evidence in his 1992 appearance before the grand jury considering drug charges against fellow Boston officer Adelberto Lio.
-Scapicchio continued seeking the files through subsequent years and ultimately sued the city for access to both them and to the A-C files on Detectives John Brazil and John Mulligan.
+Scapicchio continued seeking the files through subsequent years and ultimately sued the city for access, both to them and to the ACU files on Detectives John Brazil and John Mulligan.

-Scapicchio’s preliminary reading of the released ACU files has turned up an allegation of a 1991 robbery of an Allston-Brighton drug dealer by Mulligan and Walter Robinson in a complaint submitted in November 1993 by "a credible witness."
-(This 1991 robbery, allegedly committed by the pair, was reported in the Boston Globe in 1996: Ric Kahn, “1993 charge revived in police probe,” Boston Globe, February 18, 1996.)
+Scapicchio’s preliminary reading of the released ACU files has turned up an allegation of a 1991 robbery of a drug dealer in Boston's Allston-Brighton section by Mulligan and Walter Robinson in a complaint submitted in November 1993 by "a credible witness."
+(This 1991 robbery allegeation was reported in the Boston Globe in 1996: Ric Kahn, “1993 charge revived in police probe,” Boston Globe, February 18, 1996.)
 If borne out, it would be further evidence of Mulligan's link with Robinson's criminal activities – and proof that police withheld from the defense their knowledge of Robinson’s criminal behavior as he served on the Mulligan task force.